David Carroll (biker): Quebec Biker War

 Carroll also remained engaged with the Halifax chapter, which he regularly visited.
 On 25 June 1995, Carroll became a founding member of the Angels' elite Nomad chapter.
-Besides for Carroll, the other members of the Nomad chapter were Stadnick, Boucher, Steinert, Donald "Pup" Stockford, Gilles "Trooper" Mathieu, Richard "Bert" Mayrand, Luc Bordeleau, Pierre Laurin, Louis "Mélou" Roy, Richard "Rick" Vallée, André Chouinard, Michel Rose, Denis "Pas Fiable" Houle, Normand Robitaille, Normand "Biff" Hamel, and René "Balloune" Charlebois.
+Besides Carroll, the other members of the Nomad chapter were Stadnick, Boucher, Steinert, Donald "Pup" Stockford, Gilles "Trooper" Mathieu, Richard "Bert" Mayrand, Luc Bordeleau, Pierre Laurin, Louis "Mélou" Roy, Richard "Rick" Vallée, André Chouinard, Michel Rose, Denis "Pas Fiable" Houle, Normand Robitaille, Normand "Biff" Hamel, and René "Balloune" Charlebois.
 The Nomads were led by a triumvirate with Carroll responsible for Atlantic Canada, Boucher Quebec and Stadnick the rest of Canada.

 Steinert was described as a businessman who was concerned with only making money who went to bed early to start work promptly in the morning, while Carroll was described as a man who liked to stay up as he enjoyed hosting parties.
 One policeman said of Carroll: "He's the type of guy who believes that a biker gang is drinking beer and having fun.
 They're criminals, but it's important to have fun.
 And he's disappointed to see the money end of it has taken over.
 The Nomads were business, business, business".
 Boucher tended to side with Steinert against Carroll at first as Steinert consistently made larger profits than Carroll.
 Kane reported that Carroll had told him that he was unhappy about the way that the Hells Angels had ceased to be a motorcycle gang as Kane recorded Carroll as saying to him: "The Nomads judge you by the size of your portfolio.
 If you don't have money, you're no good.
 Our club is no longer really a real biker gang.
 There are some members who have told me they don't even like biking".
 Carroll also told Kane that he had no fear of arrest because he had "a very good contact in the police".